stefonarch/LXQt-Wayland-files/README.md

 ### Using lxqt-session

 From LXQt 1.2.0 on `lxqt-session` can be started in the autostart section of the compositors configuration file.
+For `kwin_wayland` the `startlxqtkwin` script will start the session.

 * Systray/Notification area (using waybar or lxqt-panel) should start first (= `sleep 2 && lxqt-session`) (fixed in git)
 * Module`lxqt-globalshortcuts`  loads but  fails to register shortcuts
-* Some applications in autostart may not work under wayland and/or can cause high cpu usage - see "autostart" folder for a selective autostart of applications depending on session type.
+* Some applications in autostart may not work under wayland and/or can cause high cpu usage - see "autostart" and "scripts" folder for a selective autostart of applications depending on session type.
 * Lock settings are not applied in wayland.

 ## Kwin_wayland (stacking)

 ![Screenshot kwin_wayland](kwin_wayland.png)

 The most similar to a LXQt x11 session, specially if already used with kwin.
-Needs some window rules for top/left panel, runner, notifications (see `kwin_wayland.rule`).
-Needs more testing.
+Needs some window rules for top/left panel, runner, notifications (import `kwin_wayland.rule` in KDE settings → Windowmanagement → Window rules).

 #### Highlights